Best Colleges for History Majors

 According to Princeton, completing a major in history at the school “prepares you to be a thoughtful scholar.”
 The program boasts 40 courses in history to choose from, alongside 60 faculty members.

-Because of the extensive array of options, students can choose courses pertaining to their unique interests (alongside course requirements), which may not be possible at a smaller, less recognized college.
+Because of the extensive array of options, students can choose courses about their unique interests (alongside course requirements), which may not be possible at a smaller, less recognized college.

 While it’s best known for its focus on pre-modern European history, locations and topics of historical study include: